rickycambrian/virtuals_subgraph/virtuals-tokens/README.md

 # Virtuals Protocol Token Launch Subgraph

 This subgraph indexes token launches from the Virtuals Protocol on Base network.
-It tracks successful transactions in the TransparentUpgradeableProxy function (0x3c0b93aa) at address `0xF66DeA7b3e897cD44A5a231c61B6B4423d613259`.
+It tracks the Launched events from the contract at `0xF66DeA7b3e897cD44A5a231c61B6B4423d613259`.

 ## Schema